 UEP 0293-10 Socio-Ecological Systems Thinking for Sustainability.
-(3 Credits) (Required core course for MS Sustainability) Systems thinking for sustainability introduces policy and planning systems and their complex interactions and encourages reflection on consequences for overall system performance.
-Introduces techniques such as life cycle assessment and their application in decision making contexts.
-The course uses exercises and case studies to help students develop skills in identifying and understanding basic system features.
+(3 Credits) (Required core course for MS Sustainability) Systems thinking for sustainability investigates the complex interactions among coupled social and ecological systems and reflects on the role of policy and planning in supporting equitable system-wide transformations to sustainability.
+The course introduces and unpacks a range of programs, policies, and analytical tools that aim to help decision makers and other key actors identify and implement sustainable practices.
+Exercises and case studies are used to help students develop skills in identifying and understanding basic system features and explore equitable system interventions.
 Available as an elective to students in other programs.

 UEP 0173-01 Transportation Planning.
 (3 Credits) Course looks at major passenger transportation modes including walking, bicycling, transit and automobiles.
 Focus on the skills and tools needed to effectively plan transportation projects- both directly through planning skills and indirectly through managing consultants.
 Course is presented within the context of how transportation intersects with communities, including how transportation impacts neighborhoods, the elderly and disabled, the price of affordable housing, economic development and overall quality of life.
 "Hands-on" approach with many guest speakers and a final project that will integrate course-work with student's professional interests.